pdidev/pdi/plugins/json/README.md

       write: [data1, data2, ...]
 ```

-Note : by default, if not specified a true condition is set, so that the variable is written every time PDI is granted read permission.
+Note : By default, if not specified a true condition is set so that the variable is written every time PDI is granted read permission.
-An example of this two syntax are given in `example/json.yml`
+Examples of those two syntax are given in `example/json.yml`.

 ## Test the JSON plugin ! {#json_test_plugin}

-The easiest way to test the plugin is refering to the example section, that provides a full somewhat realistic C simulation code, where PDI is enabled and the JSON plugin is used.
-This one can be found at \ref PDI_example
+The easiest way to test the plugin is referring to the example section, which provides a full somewhat realistic C simulation code, where PDI is enabled and the JSON plugin is used.
+This one can be found in `example`.

 To use it, first compile using CMake with `BUILD_TESTING` set to `ON`, then execute :
 ```bash